Eden Hazard: 2019–2021: Fitness struggles and decline in form

-2019–22: Two La Liga titles, Champions League win, injuries and struggle

-Having arrived at training camp out of shape, Hazard made his debut on 14 September 2019, coming on as a substitute in a 3–2 victory over Levante in La Liga at the Bernabéu.
+Having arrived at training camp out of shape, Hazard made his debut on 14 September 2019, coming on as a substitute in a 3–2 home victory over Levante in the 2019–20 La Liga.
 On 5 October, he scored his first competitive goal for Los Blancos, right before half time against Granada in his first home league start.
 In the second half, he also got his first assist which was to Modrić in an eventual 4–2 victory.
-On 26 November, Hazard suffered an ankle injury against Paris Saint-Germain in the Champions League group stage after a rash challenge by Belgium teammate Thomas Meunier.
+Despite a slow start to life in the Spanish capital, Hazard eventually rediscovered his form, completing 38 dribbles and giving two assists in six matches, but this streak, which began in the 5–0 victory over Leganés on 30 October, ended when he suffered a microfracture to his right ankle on 26 November in the Champions League group stage game against Paris Saint-Germain after a challenge by Thomas Meunier.
 Hazard went on to miss 16 Madrid matches across four competitions, which included the first El Clásico of the season, the Supercopa de España victory in Jeddah and the entire Copa del Rey campaign which ended with a quarter-final exit to Sociedad.
-At the end of the season he had made 16 league appearances, as Madrid won the 2019–20 La Liga.
+At the end of the season he had made 16 league appearances, scoring one goal and assisting six, as Madrid won the 2019–20 La Liga.

-On 31 October, Hazard scored his first goal in over a year, which was also his first goal of the 2020–21 season in Madrid's 4–1 home league win over Huesca.
+On 31 October 2020, Hazard scored his first club goal in over a year, which was also his first goal of the 2020–21 season in Madrid's 4–1 home league win over Huesca.
 On 25 November, he scored his first Champions League goal with Madrid in a 2–0 away win against Inter Milan.
-On 5 May 2021, Hazard apologised following criticism for laughing with Chelsea players Kurt Zouma and Édouard Mendy after Real Madrid's 3–1 aggregate defeat in the Champions League semi-final.
-Four days later, Hazard scored his first goal in over three months, a backheel goal against Sevilla in the sixth minute of stoppage time, which temporarily kept Madrid in the title race.
+On 23 January 2021, Hazard scored in a 4–1 away win at Alavés.
+On 5 May 2021, Hazard apologised following criticism for laughing with former teammates Kurt Zouma and Édouard Mendy after Real Madrid's 3–1 aggregate defeat to Chelsea in the Champions League semi-final.
+Four days later, he scored his first goal in over three months, a backheel goal against Sevilla in the sixth minute of stoppage time, which temporarily kept Madrid in the title race.